 I realized once I was done with my clothing that I had felt drained walking into my closet before.
 Now I feel energized because I have a closet full of clothing I love and I feel happy just walking into the space.
 It makes it easier to get dressed because I know anything I grab will look good on me and I will feel good wearing it.

 I love that one entire category of my belongings is completely done and when I finished I felt a huge sense of relief and freedom.
 I love seeing the empty space in my closet now.

 What I Like Less About the Konmari Method

 I am not a huge fan of the

-Of course, you are free to believe as you choose but if you are a Christian it is good to check what you read with what the Bible says.
+Of course, you are free to believe as you choose, but if you are a Christian it’s good to check what you read with what the Bible says.

 Decluttering by focusing on what truly brings you joy will not only bring you more peace and happiness as you eliminate those items that evoke negative thoughts or memories, it will also enable you to discover who you really are.
 Marie tells stories in her book about clients who have made significant life changes as they rid themselves of the distraction of stuff and discover what truly brings them joy.

 Want to be more organized?

 and grab my FREE 10 Minute Decluttering Tool Kit.